tee3/boost-build-ti/example/README.rst

    $ b2 toolset=tms320c6000 architecture=tms320c6000 instruction-set=tms320c64x+ link=static

-Note that there is not currently any way to run the program on the host system.
+Note that there is not currently any way to run the resulting programs on the host system since Texas Instruments does not generally provide a simulator.